 Back-end web developers design software logic and architecture and are generally responsible for a website being a part of the Internet.
 The back-end is the backbone of front-end web development.
-You can think of it in terms of painting: front-end is what’s painted (a picture’s plot, some visual effects, and whatnot), and back-end is how it is painted (oil paints, pigments, canvases, and brushes).
+You can think of it in terms of painting: the front-end is what’s painted (a picture’s plot, some visual effects, and whatnot), and the back-end is how it is painted (oil paints, pigments, canvases, and brushes).

 Skills they must possess:

 - Strong knowledge of any backend-related language and frameworks (PHP, Python, Ruby, Node.js, C#, Java, Go, etc.);